kekiks/warbler-songs-quiz-python/README.md

 Once you think you know you have identified the species that produced the sound, you can click `Reveal` to show a picture of the bird along with some additional information.
 When you are ready to go to the next item, click `Next`.
 After the app has played all the sounds in the `sounds` folder, it will start over again.

+Sound files purchased from the Macauley Library contain metadata, including a picture, common name, Latin name, place of recording, and recording artist.
+The app pulls this information directly from the sound file and presents it on screen.
+The app therefore only needs the soundfile as input.
+You can easily make custom quizzes (e.g. Spring migration warblers in your area) by only including a relevant subset of soundfiles in the `sounds/` folder.

 ![](app-screenshot.png)